-Returning to studying English for new job opportunities
+Returning to studying English as a mature student to open up new job opportunities

 Simone Pieraccini, from Italy, studied the Intensive Course at Kings London.
-We spoke to him about his reasons for resuming his English studies, adjusting to learning again, and how to make the best progress in a short time.
+We spoke to him about his reasons for resuming his English studies as a mature student, adjusting to learning again, and how to make the best progress in a short time.

 Hi Simone.
 Can you tell us a bit about yourself?